 Healthwatch Lancashire is a public voice on health and social care.
 This means that we represent the interests of the residents of Lancashire.

-Healthwatch Lancashire will make sure that your views on health and social care services are listened to by those who manage and run local health and social care providers, report concerns to the health regulator – the Care Quality Commission and feed intelligence on a national level to Healthwatch England.
+Healthwatch Lancashire makes sure that your views on health and social care services are listened to by those who manage and run local health and social care providers, report concerns to the health regulator, the Care Quality Commission, and feed intelligence on a national level to Healthwatch England.

-Healthwatch Lancashire will gather intelligence by engaging with residents, listen to comments, compliments and concerns and ensure that these views and experiences are heard by those who run, plan and regulate health and social care services in Lancashire.
-In addition we will:
+Healthwatch Lancashire gathers intelligence by engaging with residents, listening to comments, compliments and concerns and ensuring that these views and experiences are heard by those who run, plan and regulate health and social care services in Lancashire.

 - Identify local and national trends and raise awareness of these to the relevant organisations.

 - Signpost members of the public to services in Lancashire including information services, clinical commissioning groups, complaints and advocacy services.

 - Work in collaboration with health and social care providers in Lancashire to ensure comments are listened to and to promote best practice.

 - Develop creative projects and activities to capture views of vulnerable people in society or those who are seldom heard.